 Application Instructions for Admission

 To apply to the Pacific University School of Physical Therapy you must submit a PTCAS application with supporting documentation.
-Complete and verified applications that meet the minimum GPA requirements will be reviewed throughout the fall, and interviews will occur in January 2021.
+Complete and verified applications that meet the minimum GPA requirements will be reviewed throughout the fall, and selected applicants will be invited to interview.

 PTCAS Application Information

 PTCAS Application Deadline: November 1, 2022

 Your application will be submitted to PTCAS (Physical Therapy Central Application Service).
 All transcripts and evaluations are submitted directly, and only, to PTCAS when you apply.
 Pacific University does not wish to receive any additional copies of these documents.
 Below is a brief description of the required sections in the PTCAS application.

 Pacific University requires two reference forms be submitted to PTCAS.
 One reference must be from a licensed physical therapist.
 It is recommended that the second reference should be from a second licensed PT, a college faculty member, a pre-professional committee, supervisor, or an employer.
 Although PTCAS will allow you to submit up to four reference letters, Pacific University will only review two of the submitted references.
 Please specify in the program-specific questions which two references you would like us to review.

 The Personal Statement

 This is your voice in the application process.
 This statement should not be repeated or rephrased within the Pacific University program-specific essay questions in PTCAS.

 Official College and University Transcripts

 Official transcripts from every institution you have attended should be submitted directly to PTCAS.
-Please review PTCAS application instructions for more information.
+Please review the PTCAS application instructions for more information.